+Ranking will be determined by head-to-head and then shoot-out (LSD) results.

+NEWFOUNDLAND AND LABRADOR

+NEWFOUNDLAND AND LABRADOR CURLING ASSOCIATION 2024 - 2025 Rules of Competition

-- If one team defeated the three other tiebreaker teams in the round robin, they will be awarded a playoff spot.
-The remaining spot will be determined based on the procedure for a three-way tie with one position available. - If no team defeated the three other tiebreaker teams in the round robin, the following will take place: - The first ranked team will play the fourth ranked team. - The second ranked team will play the third ranked team. - The winners of these two games will be awarded playoff spots.
+• The four teams are ranked head-to-head.
+If one team defeated the three other tiebreaker teams in the round-robin, they will be awarded a playoff spot.
+The three-way tie procedure above is used for final placings.

+If ranking cannot be determined by head-to-head, shoot-out (LSD) will be used.

+- The first-ranked team will play the fourth-ranked team. - The second-ranked team will play the third-ranked team. - The winners of the two games above will be awarded the available playoff spots.